Eagles-DevOps/MiniTwit/report/monitoring.md

 We log every error that happens during any database request. we log an info message each time some request happens. ![Info logs](./images/infologs.png)
+This enables us to trace all the steps made through the API to (partially) rebuild the database in case of loss of data.
 We log every error that happens during any database request. ![error logs](./images/errors.png) These are written through *zap*.
 The setup is such that the individual error logs are collected by logtail.
 Logtail then sends it to a Loki database that handles aggregation of the logs.
 The logs are visible through the Grafana Dashboard